All comparisonsTask Managers

 Linear

-Jira fails first because workflow schemes and configuration panels must be tuned before updating issues.
+Jira fails first because it breaks when workflow schemes and configuration panels must be tuned before updating issues.

 Verdict